argoproj-archive/docs/content/yaml/argo_tutorial_1_create_ci_workflow.md

 1. In your own repo, create a directory called `.argo`.
 (The Argo Workflow engine uses this directory to look for the YAML files to run for a containerized workflow.)
 1. Copy the YAML templates you ran in the sample CI workflow from [https://github.com/argoproj/ci-workflow/.argo](https://github.com/argoproj/ci-workflow/tree/master/.argo) to the `.argo` folder you just created in your repo.
 1. Customize the `example-workflow-approval.yaml` file by writing your own build, test, and release containers.
 	For more details about writing the YAML DSL see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).
+1. Integrate your repo with Argo.
+In Argo Web UI, select **Administration->Integrations->SCM**.
+Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Run Your Custom CI Workflow

-When you integrate your repo with Argo, the Argo Web UI will display your source code commits in the **Timeline** menu item.

  You have two options for running your customized CI workflow: